DesktopContainers/base-debian/README.md

 # Debian VNC/Websockify/SSH Desktopcontainers Base Image

-A dockerfile that builds debian latest with VNC, websockify and ssh Server and firefox-esr
+A dockerfile that builds debian:10 with VNC, websockify and ssh Server

 This is build as base image for various desktop applications.